Transfer of Las Vegas Sands Shares Lifts Sheldon Adelson’s Wife Miriam to Top Spot Among Israel’s Billionaires

 The Adelsons were married in 1991 and the two have been major supporters of Israeli causes and Republican candidates in the US.
 During the 2018 midterm election cycle, the couple gave $113 million to the GOP, making them the party’s largest donors.

-The couple are already throwing their weight around for the 2020 presidential election cycle, having given $10 million to the American First Action political action committee (PAC), which is leading President Trump’s reelection effort.
+The couple is already throwing their weight around for the 2020 presidential election cycle, having given $10 million to the American First Action political action committee (PAC), which is leading President Trump’s reelection effort.

 In Israel, Miriam Adelson publishes the daily newspaper Israel Hayom, a publication that has been criticized for being too supportive of Prime Minister Benjamin Netanyahu.
 Born Miriam Farbstein, she is rumored to have once had a cozy relationship with Netanyahu’s wife, Sara.